 – Sprinkle the meat with some salt and fresh ground pepper and put on top one third of the vegetable mix.

-– Make layers like this, and add on top the potatoes; sprinkle them swith salt and pepper and add all remaining liquid.
+– Make layers like this, and add on top the potatoes; sprinkle with salt and pepper, add all remaining liquid.

-– Let is simmer for 1.5 hours and don’t stir.
+– Let simmer for 1.5 hours without stirring.

 – Serve the stew directly from of the pot.